steveandroulakis/temporal-ai-grocery-deals/README.md

 # A more interesting query
 uv run python -m scripts.run_workflow --query "to eat hummus with"
 ```

-* Workflow runs with stubbed (no nothing) activities for now.

 ## TODO
 Things I'm doing next